twinstar6980/Twinning.Documentation/english/usage.md

 	This module can view PopCap Animation (PAM) file.

-	1. Click the ⌈ Animation File ⌋ button on the right side of the text box in the upper right corner of the ⌈ Stage ⌋ column on this module page, and select the `*.pam.json` file in the pop-up window; or drag `*.pam.json` file from ⌈ Explorer ⌋ to the application window then drop.
+	> Place the `*.pam.json` file obtained by decoding the `*.pam` file and the texture decomposition image `*.png` referenced in the animation in the same directory, and import the `*.pam.json` file in the page to view the animation.

-		> `*.pam.json` is obtained by decoding `*.pam` files by toolkit.

-	2. If the exploded view required for the animation is located in the same directory as the animation file, the animation can be rendered normally.
-Otherwise, you need to click the button on the right side of the ⌈ Texture Directory ⌋ text box to select the directory where the exploded view is located.

-	3. Through other UI controls, you can select the sub-animation you want to play, adjust the playback interval and frame rate, set component filter items, etc.

 * `Reflection Descriptor` *`<Plus-Only>`*